 A systematic review will typically be initiated in the following circumstances:

-— (all deliverables) on the initiative and as a responsibility of the secretariat of the responsible committee, typically as the result of the elapse of the specified period since publication or the last confirmation of the document, or
+— (all documents) on the initiative and as a responsibility of the secretariat of the responsible committee, typically as the result of the elapse of the specified period since publication or the last confirmation of the document, or

 — (for International Standards and Technical Specifications) a default action by ISO Central Secretariat if a systematic review of the International Standard or Technical Specification concerned has not been initiated by the secretariat of the responsible committee, or

-— (all deliverables) at the request of one or more National Body, or
+— (all documents) at the request of one or more National Body, or

-— (all deliverables) at the request of the CEO.
+— (all documents) at the request of the CEO.

 The timing of a systematic review is normally based either on the year of publication or, where a document has already been confirmed, on the year in which it was last confirmed.
 However, it is not necessary to wait for the maximum period to elapse before a document is reviewed.

+In case a revision project is abandoned by the committee before reaching publication, the stage of the published standard is reverted to the previous stage and the next systematic review ballot will be based on the date the previous stage had been reached.

 2.9.2 Review

 The review period is 20 weeks.

-Before the systematic review ballot, the committee may prepare a recommendation, to be approved by its P-members, on the future of the deliverable.
+Before the systematic review ballot, the committee may prepare a recommendation, to be approved by its P-members, on the future of the document.
 This recommendation will be made available with the SR ballot.

 NOTE Systematic reviews are administered electronically by the ISO Central Secretariat and all ISO member bodies are invited to respond to such reviews.
-P-members of a given committee have an obligation to vote on all systematic review ballots for deliverables under the responsibility of that committee.
+P-members of a given committee have an obligation to vote on all systematic review ballots for documents under the responsibility of that committee.
 The purpose of the reviews has been extended to include obtaining information when member bodies have needed to make modifications in order to make ISO standards suitable for national adoption.
 Such modifications need to be considered by committees in order to determine whether they need to be taken into account to improve the global relevance of a standard.
-The final decision, to revise, confirm or withdraw a standard, remains with the P-members of the responsible committee.
+The final decision, to revise, confirm or withdraw a document, remains with the P-members of the responsible committee.

-After the closing of the vote, the secretariat's proposal reflecting the voting results shall be circulated to the members of the technical committee or subcommittee using Form 21.
-No more than 6 months after the closing of the vote, the committee shall take a final decision as to whether to revise, confirm or withdraw the standard, following which the secretariat shall submit the committee's decision to the ISO Central Secretariat.
+After the closing of the vote, the secretariat's proposal reflecting the voting results shall be circulated to the members of the committee using Form 21.
+No more than 6 months after the closing of the vote, the committee shall take a final decision as to whether to revise, confirm or withdraw the document, following which the secretariat shall submit the committee's decision to the ISO Central Secretariat.

 2.9.3 Interpretation of ballot results